PHILOSOPHER, SOCIAL SCIENTIST, FEMINIST

 Bodies in Transition.
 Making Sense of Menopause (june 2021 - now)

 Menopause is largely a silenced phenomenon.
 If discussed at all, it is primarily perceived as a health problem or as a positive role change for women.
-This project, which is funded by an NWO-Veni grant, will provide a comprehensive understanding of this bodily transition by analyzing women’s menopausal experiences and relevant philosophical theories about embodiment, womanhood, and aging.
+This project, which is funded by an NWO-VENI grant (Dutch Research Council grant), will provide a comprehensive understanding of this bodily transition by analyzing women’s menopausal experiences and relevant philosophical theories about embodiment, womanhood, and aging.

 Monitoring menopause (Sept.
 2019 - now)